 Warming of aquatic communities is generally predicted to increase individual growth rates and reduce asymptotic body sizes of ectotherms.
-However, we lack a comprehensive overview of average intraspecific scaling of growth with body mass and temperature from controlled experiments, and mechanistic growth models are usually not informed by empirical scaling relationships of key processes such as metabolism and consumption.
-This limits our ability to link experimental data to observed patterns of growth, as well as developing models of growth an food web dynamics.
+However, we lack a comprehensive overview of average intraspecific scaling of growth with body mass and temperature from controlled experiments.
+Thus, mechanistic growth models are usually not informed by empirical relationships of how key processes (e.g., metabolism and consumption) scale within species.
+This limits our ability to link experimental data to observed patterns of growth, as well as developing models of growth and food web dynamics.

 To estimate the effect of body size and temperature on growth, and to examine the link between growth rate and rates of metabolism and consumption, we collated experimental data through a systematic literature review.
-We used only studies with both body mass and temperature treatments, and fit hierarchical models to evaluate how these rates scale jointly with mass and temperature within species while accounting for variation between species.
+We used only studies combining body mass and temperature treatments, and fit hierarchical models to evaluate how these rates scale jointly with mass and temperature within species, while accounting for variation between species.

-Mass-scaling exponents of maximum consumption are smaller than both the predicted ¾ and metabolism-exponents and are unimodal over the full temperature range.
+Mass-scaling exponents of maximum consumption are smaller than both the predicted ¾ and the metabolism-exponents, and are unimodal over the full temperature range.
 This contributes to unimodal thermal responses of growth.
-These are characterized by declining optimum temperatures for growth, which we also find in growth data.
+These are characterized by declining optimum temperatures for growth, which we also find in independent growth data.

 Thus, small individuals within a species will likely be able to increase their growth rates with initial warming and larger individuals will be the first to experience negative effects of warming on growth.

+We argue that syntheses, such as herein, of existing experimental data on intra-specific scaling of key physiological rates, accounting for uncertainty at the species-level, can help overcome the mismatch between mechanistic growth and food webs models, general scaling theory, and observations.